meluhian/meluhian/README.md

 ### Hi there 👋

-  I’m currently learning Javascript FSD

-  I’m looking to collaborate on web devlopement and web3 projects
+  I’m currently learning Javascript FSD.
+Looking to collaborate on web devlopement and web3 projects